Victor Klemperer: Third Reich

 A diary entry—for April 10, 1940—records other problems with emigration: "Meeting with the emigration adviser of the Jewish Community, result less than zero: You really must get out—we see no possibility.
 American-Jewish committees support only observant Jews."
 In the end his connection to his fatherland was too strong, even after Kristallnacht in November 1938, and the outbreak of war.
 During the pogrom later in November 1938 their house was searched by Nazis who found Klemperer's saber from World War I—he was arrested briefly and released.
 By this time he had come to concede that "No one can take my Germanness away from me, but my nationalism and patriotism are gone forever."
-This release can be attached to the fact that he had a German wife.
+This release can be attributed to the fact that he had a German wife.
 Although the day after his arrest he wrote to his brother Georg asking for assistance in leaving Germany, in the end he did not do so.

 Since his wife, Eva, was "Aryan", Klemperer avoided deportation, often narrowly, but in 1940, he and his wife were rehoused under miserable conditions in a "Jews' House" (Judenhaus) with other "mixed couples".
 Here, and especially when he ventured out, or at factories where he was forced to work, he was routinely questioned, mistreated, and humiliated by the Gestapo, Hitler Youth members and Dresden citizens.
 Only because of his "Aryan" German wife were the couple able to procure food enough to subsist.
-Klemperer and his fellow Jews became aware only gradually of the nature of the atrocities and the scale of extermination being carried out at camps such as Theresienstadt and Auschwitz, even as they watched friends and neighbors deported and as their own risk of deportation mounted.
+Klemperer and his fellow Jews became aware only gradually of the nature and scale of the Holocaust, even as they watched friends and neighbors deported and as their own risk of deportation mounted.